brightcove/brightcove-player-sdk-ios/README.md

 1. The playback service requests **policy key** for authentication.
 To learn more about policy key and how to obtain one, please check [policy key documentation][PolicyKey].

 If for some reason you need to customize the request that the playback service sends to the Brightcove CMS API, you may find `BCOVPlaybackServiceRequestFactory` helpful.
-This utility, which is used by the playabck service, generates parameterized Brightcove CMS API NSURLRequest objects, which you can use in your own HTTP communication.
+This utility, which is used by the playback service, generates parameterized Brightcove CMS API NSURLRequest objects, which you can use in your own HTTP communication.

 [CMSAPI]: http://docs.brightcove.com/en/video-cloud/cms-api/index.html
 [PolicyKey]: http://docs.brightcove.com/en/video-cloud/player-management/guides/policy-key.html